dreemproject/dreemgl/docs/guides/toolkit/README.md

 # DreemGL Visual Layout Toolkit

-The layout `toolkit` widget is designed for quickly prototyping and designing new compositions.
+The layout `toolkit` widget is meant for quickly prototyping and designing new compositions.

 ## Setting Up